 Designing a successful Voice of Customer program

 As with most feedback strategies, there is no single questionnaire that solves all your problems.
 Most solutions are made up of different feedback forms that complement each other and are conducted in different time frame and tackling different issues.
 We’ve already discussed why it makes sense to conduct a VoC survey before the development of a new product and why it makes sense to conduct a customer satisfaction survey after a transaction.
-So, let’s have a closer look at the different types of VoC and how they can make up a successful Voice of Customer program.
+So, let’s have a closer look at the different types of VoC and how they can make up a successful Voice of Customer program and need to be included in your VoC software and customer survey software.

 Structured Vs. Unstructured Voice of Customer feedback